 Setting up and running a record label is a dream venture for many budding music entrepreneurs.
+But how do you even get started?

 Any of us who've had experience with the major label industry knows things are not always what they seem.
 From being locked into crazy contracts, ripped off, and being